-Johnny Depp, Lily-Rose, Ozzy Osbourne, and Kelly: Like Father Like Daughter?
+Johnny Depp, Lily-Rose, Ozzy Osbourne, And Kelly: Like Father Like Daughter?

 Johnny Depp and his beautiful daughter Lily-Rose Depp defy any real definition and avoid all the labels.
 In their work, their personal lives and their overall personality, they hate categorizations.
 They don’t want to be predictable.
 Neither fit into to a traditional niche or genre.

-Ozzy Osbourne and Kelly are strong, determined and both have more than a bit of a spirit of rebellion in them.
+Ozzy Osbourne and Kelly are strong, determined, and both have more than a bit of a spirit of rebellion in them.
 Kelly would never rebel against Ozzy though, and how exactly could one rebel against Ozzy Osbourne anyway?

 Lilly-Rose Depp and Kelly Osbourne are both fiercely protective of their fathers, who are navigating a very tough and very public world.
 Lily-Rose and Kelly may have different styles, which they definitely learned from their famous parents, but both are effective defenders of Daddy on Twitter.